 When we think of addiction treatment, we think of detox, group therapy, and individual therapy.
 However, non-traditional therapy in addiction treatment can play a large role in your path to sobriety.
 Non-traditional therapies such as yoga, meditation, music therapy, art therapy, and adventure therapy can be helpful as you get and stay sober.
 At Evolve Indy, we believe that the road to sobriety requires traditional and non-traditional approaches.

 Types of Non-Traditional Therapy Explained

-An ancient practice rooted in Indian philosophy, yoga that has gained popularity across the world.
-Yoga practiced within the United States focuses on physical postures, breathing techniques and meditation.
-Offering many physician and mental health benefits, yoga can support recovery by relieving stress, creating balance, and supporting good health habits.
+An ancient practice rooted in Indian philosophy, yoga has gained popularity across the world.
+Yoga practiced within the United States focuses on physical postures, breathing techniques, and meditation.
+Offering many physicians and mental health benefits, yoga can support recovery by relieving stress, creating balance, and supporting good health habits.
 Research has shown that the inclusion of yoga in addiction treatment offers a more holistic approach that can better support recovery.